On-Duty-Org/RESTful-Backend/README.md

 ### API endpoints :
 GET
 - `'/'` , Default page, contains the landing page
-- `'/police'` , fetches the list of all policemen
+- `'/policecount'` , fetches the number of total, alloted and unalloted police
-- `'/zone'`, fetches the list of all zones
+- `'/zonecount'`, fetches the number of total, alloted and unalloted zones
 - `'/allocation'`, fetches the allocation details like zone, police assigned to that zone and the time slot<br>

 POST